 Staying Like A Local In Amsterdam

 Recently Wimdu invited us to stay at one of the apartments listed on their site while in Amsterdam – which turned out to be a great alternative to the many overpriced and lousy hotels that are scattered over the city.
-While searching the website we found an amazing apartment close to Westerpark, an area we had yet to explore, and one that many tourists miss out on.
+While searching the website we found an amazing apartment in Amsterdam close to Westerpark, an area we had yet to explore, and one that many tourists miss out on.
 The pictures on Wimdu looked really nice, and with 90 square meters and amenities like a jacuzzi, dining room and a beautiful balcony, the apartment offered more than we needed!

 Just as arranged on Wimdu, the host welcomed us into his apartment, which was located in a really nice neighborhood with views over a canal, and just a quick walk to many of the most beautiful parts of the city.

 Westerpark was packed with people enjoying the warmest days of summer, the beautiful Jordaan area was just minutes away, and there were some really nice local bars and cafes around the area.